fpcorso/data-blog/content/2023-10-30-machine-learning-metrics.md

 ---
-Title: Evaluating Machine Learning Models Using Accuracy, Precision, Recall, and More
+Title: Evaluating Classification Models Using Accuracy, Precision, Recall, and More
 Date: 10-30-2023 10:00:00
 Tags: accuracy
 Category: Python
 Slug: classification-machine-learning-metrics-overview
 Authors: Frank Corso
-Summary: Assessing your model's performance is a critical step.
+Summary: Assessing your classification model's performance is a critical step.
 This article explores the key classification metrics such as accuracy, precision, recall, f1 score, and specificity.
-Description: Dive into the metrics that matter in machine learning.
+Description: Dive into the metrics that matter in classification models in machine learning.
 Understand accuracy, precision, recall, and more to make informed decisions about your models.
 Status: draft
 ---